 The plagiarism checker for Grammarly is not a separate application.
 The beauty of Grammarly’s design is its simplicity.
 One copy and paste gets you the whole shebang, from grammar and spelling all the way to plagiarism.

 Grammarly isn’t unfair in its assessment either.
-We also uploaded a totally original piece and let Grammarly work its magic.
+We also uploaded a totally original piece and let Grammarly work its magic:

-We got a very positive plagiarism report back, citing only one fragment from one source that was only kind of similar.
+We got a very positive plagiarism report back, citing only one fragment from one source that was the only kind of similar.

-They allow 300 reviewed documents or 150,000 words to be reviewed in a 30 day period.
+They allow 300 reviewed documents or 150,000 words to be reviewed in a 30-day period.
 To put that in perspective, a full-length novel is 60,000 words, so you’re getting a lot.

 There is also a daily limitation.
 You can review 100 documents, or 50,000 words, in 24 hours.
 So, in theory, you could use up your entire allotment in a three day period at the fastest, but you’d have to be putting in a lot of information to do so.

-15. Downloadable Reports
+5. Detailed, Downloadable PDF Reports

 Another of Grammarly’s more useful features is its ability to generate reports and export them as a PDF document.

 You can start by clicking on the insights tab on the right of the page.
-It generates a mini report that looks like this.
+It generates a mini-report that looks like this.

 I also love that it gives you the reading and speaking time for the document.
 This is helpful for anyone working on a speech or presentation.

+You can use a Grammarly extension on basically any tool, including browser plugins for Chrome, Firefox, and Safari.
+You can correct your emails and social media postings before putting them up.
 This is essential for social media marketing managers and business people who have a lot of email communication with clients.

-At first, I was dismayed to see that they weren’t catching my punctuation mistakes, but then I saw a Grammarly button in the bottom right corner of my email window, and when I clicked on it, my faith was restored.
+At first, I was dismayed to see that they weren’t catching my punctuation mistakes, but then I saw a Grammarly browser button in the bottom right-hand corner of my email window, and when I clicked on it, my faith was restored.

-Once activated, the Word extension works just like the desktop version.
-You’ve got the marked-up article on the left and Grammarly’s suggestions on the right.
+Once activated, the Word add-in works just like the standalone Grammarly desktop version.

 You can customize the experience by deciding what Grammarly will check for in the bar at the top.
-Advanced issues, genre, vocabulary enhancement, and plagiarism are for the premium level accounts only and are not accessible to free members.
+Advanced mistakes, genre, vocabulary enhancement, and plagiarism are for the premium level accounts only and are not accessible to free members.

 The mobile app is actually a keyboard that installs into your operating system.
 It requires some additional changes in your phone’s settings but acts as a constant editing companion for all of your text messages and mobile content.
 It’s very helpful for the business person on the go.

 While some may think that the English language is the same everywhere, there’s a huge difference between American English and British English.